 Despite being one of Vermont’s largest cities, Rutland offers the perfect blend of big city attractions and small-town charm.
 Nestled in the heart of Vermont’s unspoiled Green Mountains, Rutland provides limitless opportunities to get outside and play, share a top-notch meal with family or friends, or spend the afternoon shopping in its vibrant downtown.

 Whether you’re here for a week vacationing with family in Rutland or just passing through on your leaf-peeping excursion in the fall, I’m sure you’ll find yourself wanting to come back to explore more of the region.
-It’s one of the best places to live in the state!
 While you’re here, check out some of our favorite things to do in Rutland VT!

 Vermont is a nature lover’s paradise.
 Despite being a city, Rutland offers unparalleled opportunities to get outside and explore throughout the four seasons (or six, depending on who you ask).